-Spinning Technician: Spincraft MA
+Spinning Technician - 2nd Shift: Spincraft MA

 - Work with complex Spinning Machines, Trimming Compounds or simple machine tools.